 By the end of today you should feel well informed on the use of your splitboard as well as your avalanche kit.

 Into the backcountry – Loaded with your new found knowledge and skills it’s off into the backcountry for some technique lessons and skills.
 You will get to practice some more of the vital skills needed to tour including the technique of kick turns which are required for steeper ground.

-Progression and enjoyment – Day 4 to 6 you will use your splitboard to explore various area of the amazing Chamonix backcountry.
-One of the highlights may be Col du Passon – a 2.5 hour uphill trek, involving some mountaineering towards the end followed by an epic 3000m descent!
+Progression and enjoyment – you will use your splitboard to explore various areas of the amazing Chamonix backcountry.
+One of the highlights may be Col du Passon – a 2.5 hour uphill trek, involving some mountaineering towards the end followed by an epic 3000m descent.

 We may have to change this itinerary according to the prevailing weather and conditions (and we like to take into account your ambitions too)

 Good fitness will make it more fun and you’ll get more out of your week!
 Although we will tailor the course to your ability, we definitely recommend getting as fit as possible before you start.
 The process of training for your goal will help you focus on your goal – and having a goal will help you focus on your training.
 So all in all training is good!